 Hence, the strip encompassing South Africa’s south-western coast from Mossel Bay in the Western Cape to the Storms River in the Eastern Cape provides an abounding variety of activities.

-While cruising along the ever-changing landscapes of South Africa’s dazzling route, let yourself get enchanted by the romantic face of olive farms around Montagu, remote coastal villages near the Tsitsikamma National Park and whales bathing in vicinity of Plettenberg Bay’s sands.
+While cruising along the ever-changing landscapes of South Africa’s dazzling route, let yourself get enchanted by the romantic face of olive farms around Montagu, remote coastal villages near the Tsitsikamma National Park and whales bathing in vicinity of Plettenberg Bay’s endless white sands.